If you’ve ever asked your pastor or Sunday school teacher, “Who wrote the Bible?” you probably got one of two responses:

 15. Daniel (Daniel)

 You’ve heard of this guy and his lion’s den episode.
-Daniel is a young nobleman from Judah who’s taken captive to Babylon (Da 1:3, 6).
-He quickly distinguishes himself from the other boys in Babylon for his wisdom (1:20), and he’s one of the few characters in the Bible that reliably interprets other people’s dreams (2:28).
+Daniel is a young nobleman from Judah who’s taken captive by King Nebuchadnezzar (Da 1:3, 6).
+Exiled to Babylon, Daniel quickly distinguishes himself from the other boys for his wisdom (1:20), and he’s one of the few characters in the Bible that reliably interprets other people’s dreams (2:28).
 He becomes a chief government officer in both the Babylonian and Persian empires (2:48; 5:29; 6:1–3).

 And he also has some pretty intense visions.
 His prophecies tend to concern two major themes.